f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 0
 >>>
 ```
-* **Run interactivelly:** we can basically invoke the interpreter and then write the code interactivelly, this means that after each code block the interpreter will output the result and wait for the next code block.
+* **Run interactively:** we can basically invoke the interpreter and then write the code interactively, this means that after each code block the interpreter will output the result and wait for the next code block.

 ```
 $ python